ironhack-labs/data-labs/module-1/lab-pandas/README.md

 1. If a developer tries to make money by developing and selling Apple Store apps, in which genre should s/he develop the apps?
 Please assume all apps cost the same amount of time and expense to develop.

+1. :icecream: Bonus Question: What is the proportion of apps that don't have an English `track_name`?

 **:exclamation: In this and future labs, if you feel you are already good at Python/Pandas and you don't need the instructions in `main.py` to walk you through, please feel free to skip `main.py` and create your own solution file.
 However, if you feel strugling on your own, please still consult those instructions because they guide you to think on the pro's track.
 As you make more and more progress in this course, the instructions provided in the labs will gradually decrease so that eventually you will think and solve problems by yourself like a real data analyst.**

 ## Deliverables